Last Updated September 18, 2021

 (a) Business Partners

 From time to time, we may partner with other companies to jointly offer products or services.
 If you purchase or specifically express interest in a jointly offered product or service from us, we may share information collected in connection with your purchase or expression of interest with our joint promotion partner(s).
 We do not control our business partners’ use of the information we collect, and their use of the information will be in accordance with their own privacy policies.
+These service providers will, generally speaking, only have access to the information needed to perform the limited functions described above on our behalf and are typically prohibited from using the information for other purposes except as permitted by law, such as for fraud detection and maintaining their services, or upon your consent.
+At this time, Interos does not disclose your personal data to any third parties for direct marketing purposes.

 (c) Other Disclosures